Delia Owens: Biography

-Owens grew up in Thomasville which is in southern Georgia; she has mostly lived in or near true wilderness.
+Owens grew up in Thomasville in southern Georgia; she has mostly lived in or near true wilderness.
 She and her then husband, Mark, were biology students at the University of Georgia; she received a Bachelor of Science in zoology there and a PhD in animal behavior from the University of California, Davis.
-She knew she wanted to be a writer however she decided on a career in science.
+She knew she wanted to be a writer, but she decided on a career in science.

 The couple moved to Africa in 1974, travelling for some time before making camp in the Kalahari Desert, Botswana.
 Cry of the Kalahari was written about the couple's experience there.
 After they campaigned against the local cattle industry, Botswanan government officials expelled them from the country.
 The Owenses then settled in North Luangwa National Park, Zambia, and later in Mpika, Zambia in the early 1990s.
+Cry of the Kalahari and her two other non-fictional bestselling books, The Eye of the Elephant and Secrets of the Savanna, all concern the couple's research and conservation work.
+In Zambia they contributed to reducing the poaching of elephants, by helping poachers earn a living with skills such as beekeeping, carpentry, midwifery, and weaving.

-Since completing her PhD in biology, Owens has published her studies of African wildlife behavioral ecology in professional journals, including Nature, the Journal of Mammalogy, Animal Behaviour, and the African Journal of Ecology.
-She has also contributed articles to Natural History and International Wildlife.
+Since completing her PhD in biology, Owens has published her studies of African wildlife behavioral ecology in journals including Nature, the Journal of Mammalogy, Animal Behaviour, and the African Journal of Ecology.
+She has contributed articles to Natural History and International Wildlife, where she was a "roving editor" for more than 20 years.

 Delia and Mark Owens are divorced.
 For many years, Delia lived in Boundary County, Idaho which is twenty miles from Canada.
-However in 2019–2020, she moved to a former horse farm near Asheville, North Carolina.
+However, in 2019–2020, she moved to a former horse farm near Asheville, North Carolina.

 Owens is the co-founder of the Owens Foundation for Wildlife Conservation in Stone Mountain, Georgia.
 She has also worked as a roving editor for International Wildlife, lectured throughout North America and participated in conservation efforts for the grizzly bear throughout the United States.

-She released her debut novel, Where the Crawdads Sing, in 2018, which topped The New York Times Fiction Best Sellers of 2019 and The New York Times Fiction Best Sellers of 2020 for 32 non-consecutive weeks and was on the list for 135 weeks in total.
-It also gave rise to a successful feature film.
+In August 2018, Owens released her debut novel, Where the Crawdads Sing, which topped The New York Times Fiction Best Sellers of 2019 and The New York Times Fiction Best Sellers of 2020 for 32 non-consecutive weeks and was on the list for 135 weeks in total.
+In December 2018, it was announced that Fox 2000 Pictures had acquired the rights to the book and that Reese Witherspoon's production company Hello Sunshine would produce the film adaptation.
+The film was released in July 2022 and grossed $144.4 million.